John Brown's raid on Harpers Ferry: Interviews

 All the bodies were taken out and laid on the ground in front.
 "A detail of [Greene's] men" carried Brown and Edwin Coppock, the only other white survivor of the attack on the engine house, to the adjacent office of the paymaster, where they lay on the floor for over a day.
-Until they went with the group to the Charles Town jail on Wednesday, there is no record of the location of the two surviving captured Black raiders, Shields Green and John Anthony Copeland, who were also the only two survivors of the engine house with no injuries.
+Until they went with the group to the Charles Town jail on Wednesday, there is no record of the location of the two surviving captured black raiders, Shields Green and John Anthony Copeland, who were also the only two survivors of the engine house with no injuries.
 Green attempted unsuccessfully to disguise himself as one of the enslaved of Colonel Washington being liberated.

 From this point forward, Brown would endlessly be interrogated by soldiers, politicians, lawyers, reporters, citizens, and preachers.
 He welcomed the attention.

-The first to interview him was Virginia congressman Alexander Boteler, who rode over from his home in nearby Shepherdstown, West Virginia, and was present when Brown was carried out of the engine house, and told a Catholic priest to leave.
+The first to interview him was Virginia congressman Alexander Boteler, who rode over from his home in nearby Shepherd's Town (now Shepherdstown, West Virginia), and was present when Brown was carried out of the engine house, and told a Catholic priest to leave.
 Five people, in addition to several reporters, came almost immediately to Harpers Ferry specifically to interview Brown.
 He was interviewed at length as he lay there over 24 hours; he had been without food and sleep for over 48 hours. ("Brown carried no provisions on the expedition, as if God would rain down manna from the skies as He had done for the Israelites in the wilderness.")
 The first interviewers after Boteler were Virginia Governor Wise, his attorney Andrew Hunter, who was also the leading attorney in Jefferson County, and Robert Ould, United States Attorney for the District of Columbia, sent by President Buchanan.
 Governor Wise having left—he set up a base in a Harpers Ferry hotel—Brown was then interviewed by Senator James M. Mason, from Winchester, Virginia, and Representatives Charles J. Faulkner, from Martinsville, Virginia, and Copperhead Clement Vallandigham, from Ohio.
 (Brown lived for years in Ohio, and both Watson and Owen Brown were born there.)
 Vallandingham was on his way from Washington to Ohio via the B&O Railroad, which of course would take him through Harpers Ferry.
 In Baltimore he was informed about the raid.